shannonruder/bamazon/README.md

+# bamazo

-# bamazon: A command Line app using Node.js and MySQL to mimic a basic online storefront.
+**A command Line app using Node.js and MySQL to mimic a basic online storefront.**

 **Creator**: `Shannon Ruder`